sarah-bluhm-at-aalto/predictSD/readme.md

 The result tables include the following columns: <samp>'ID', 'Z', 'Y', 'X', 'Volume', 'Area', 'IntensityMean', 'IntensityMin', 'IntensityMax', 'IntensityMedian', 'IntensityStdDev',</samp> and <samp>'IntensitySlope'</samp>.
 The
 <samp>'IntensitySlope'</samp> represents the object's pixel-wise intensity distribution as a function of distance from
 centroid, where negative and positive values indicate a central and outward intensity localisation, respectively.
-All intensity values are calculated for **all** channels in the image and have their column names appended with suffix
-<samp>'_Ch='</samp> plus the channel's index.
+The slope calculation is a work-in-progress and will likely experience future changes.
+All intensity values are calculated for **all** channels in the image and have their column names appended with suffix <samp>'_Ch='</samp> plus the channel's index.

 ------------------------

 ## Usage
 **The simplest way to perform label prediction and data collection is to edit the variables on top of labelCollect.py and then run the file.** The script is designed to analyze all tiff-images found at an input path.